mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 And here you are, yelling at the sky, asking yourself: _"What did we do wrong?"_

-The reason for thai is in their intrinsic _asymmetry_ of behaviour.
-Think Lego boxes: it takes seconds to open two of them and mix all the pieces on a table.
-It will take probably half an hour to separate them.
-Interestingly, mixing _three_ lego boxes won't take much more, but separating them will take a significant amount of extra time.

-Bounded contexts behave more or less in the same way: the moment we mix something that shouldn't be mixed (usually sharing a database) we open the door to interdipendencies that shouldn't be there.
-It's not only _coupling_ at the software level.
-It's meetings that shouldn't be called for coordinating things that should be independent.
-Is the continuous lack of safety, or the fear of breaking someone else's code, that ulrimately leads to stagnation, because ...well, you never know.
+And the answer is: _"We didn't get the right context boundaries"_

 ## Finding bounded contexts

-Ideally, a bounded context should contain a model tailored around a specific purpose.
-The perfect tool, for one specific job.
-No trade offs.
+Ideally, a bounded context should contain a model tailored around a specific *purpose*.
+The perfectly shaped tool for one specific job, no trade offs.

-The moment we realize we have a different purpose, we should give a chance to a new model, tailored around the new purpose, and then find the best way to allow the two model interact.
+The moment we realize a different purpose is emerging, we should give a chance to a new model, fitting the new purpose, and then find the best way to allow the two model interact.

+[FIXME: picture of two BCs]

-However, _single purpose_ is not a very actionable criteria for finding boundaries in our model.
-The idea of purpose is too ambiguous to draw actionable boundaries: developers might be looking for a clear, well defined purpose, while business stakeholder might be a little more coarse grained.
+Unfortunately, _single purpose_ is not a very actionable criteria for finding boundaries in our model.
+The idea of purpose is too ambiguous to draw actionable boundaries: developers might be looking for a clear, well defined purpose, while business stakeholder might be a little more coarse grained, like "I need an Employee Management Solution".

 In general, we can't assume the business side to know about bounded contexts.
-They are mostly a software development problem, and the learning loop about them will be closed in software development first.
+They are mostly a software development issue, and the learning loop about them will be closed in software development first.

 Put in another way, the business stakeholders are not a reliable source of direct information about bounded contexts. _Asking_ about bounded context will get some information, that could not be trusted blindly.

+It's our job as software architects to discover boundaries in our domain, and this will be more an investigation on a crime scene than a _tick-the-checkboxes_ conversation.

 ## Enter EventStorming

-EventStorming is a flexible workshop format that allows a massive collaborative exploration of a very complex domain.
+EventStorming is a flexible workshop format that allows a massive collaborative exploration of complex domains.
 There are now several recipes[^ESR], but the one that better fits our need to discover context boundaries is the **Big Picture EventStorming**: a large scale workshop (usually involving 15-20 people, but I facilitated workhsops with more than 30) where software people and business people are building together a behavioral model of the entire business.

 At the very root the recipe is really simple:

-* make sure all the key stakeholders are in the same room;
+* make sure all the key stakeholders (business _and_ technical) are in the same room;
 * provide them with an unlimited modelling surface (usually a paper roll on a long straight wall plus some hundreds of coloured sticky notes);
 * have them model the entire business flow with **Domain Events** along a timeline.